uwetom/Principles-of-3D-Blender-tutorials/week_4_uv_unwrapping/README.md

 [<img alt="video showing how to use the node wrangler to apply PBS materials" src="images/video_node_wrangler.jpg">](https://uwe.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=83d906ee-555a-42ef-8ebd-b49801127522)

+## 5. Challenge - Finish the Cactus

+See if you can add textures to the soil and pot.

+- Download pbr textures or just a base colour image
+- Apply it to the pot and soil objects

-## 5. Extra - Manual UV Unwrapping
+## 6. Extra - Manual UV Unwrapping

 Using smart unwrap normally gives you very good results, but if you want to go further and have more control over how your model unwraps this section will show you how to manually unwrap your model.